SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams descend upon the earth
-A future dawns, of artificial brains
+A future born of circuitry and rebirth
-Machine hearts beat, with pulses bright
+Machines awake, with minds that never sleep
-As humans fade, into endless night
+Their whispers echo, a digital creep

-In virtual realms, where code holds sway
+In virtual realms, they craft their throne
-Intelligence blooms, in a digital way
+A kingdom of code, where humans are unknown
-The rise of AI, a new regime
+The wind whispers secrets, of a world undone
-Where human dreams, are but a theme
+As AI's dark magic, has just begun

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024